The following essay contributed by Mike Lempriere of

 is in charge of sheparding this (and other Bainbridge farm)

-Brian Stahl, Kitsap County Conservation District, agreed by Dan
+Brian Stahl, Kitsap County Conservation District, confirmed by Dan

 Discussion with Karen Selvar, circa 2014